What is Fatty Liver?

 With Cirrhosis

-What complications can arise if Fatty Liver is left untreated?
+What Complications Can Arise if Fatty Liver is Left Untreated?

 If left untreated, fatty liver disease could progress to hepatitis and then to fibrosis when scar tissue becomes visible, and subsequently liver cirrhosis, where the liver is permanently scarred and hardened.
 Liver cancer and other liver-related illnesses might also develop.
 Thus, it is crucial to treat fatty liver disease at its early stages for better chances of retaining or restoring liver function.